Local's Guide to the Best Mexico City Street Food

 Tacos al pastor: The King of Street Food in Mexico City

-At the top of the list is the king of Mexico City street food, tacos al pastor.
+At the top of this list is the king of Mexico City street food, tacos al pastor.

-Prepare to have all your past taco memories tainted by the quality of Mexico City’s meaty, tender, tacos al pastor.
+Prepare to have all your past taco memories tainted by the quality of Mexico City tacos, especially the meaty, tender, al pastor tacos.

 Al pastor is a type of spit-roasted pork that came to Mexico with Lebanese immigrants in the early 19th century.
-Nowadays, it’s the nation’s favorite dish, well suited for late-night snacking or a quick lunch while on the go.
+Nowadays, it’s the nation’s favorite dish, well suited for a quick lunch while on the go, late-night snacking, or a satisfying nosh any time in between.

-You’ll find tacos all over the country, from Cabo San Lucas on the West Coast to the Yucatan on the East Coast and everywhere in between.
+You’ll find tacos all over the country, from seafood tacos in Cabo San Lucas out west in Baja California to the cochinita pibil tacos of the Yucatan on the East Coast—and other delicious varieties everywhere in between.
 Yet, Mexico City is considered Taco Central because it adopts the best tacos from throughout Mexico and incorporates them into the capital’s vibrant food scene.

-Mexican street food recipes vary, but for a traditional al pastor taco, the meat is sliced straight from the trompo (kebab spit) onto fresh corn tacos topped with pineapple, raw onion, and cilantro.
+Mexico City street food recipes vary, but for a traditional taco al pastor, the meat is sliced straight from the trompo (kebab spit) onto a fresh, soft corn tortilla topped with pineapple, raw onion, and cilantro.
 Add a generous dollop of salsa roja or salsa verde (red salsa or green salsa, respectively) for a fiery kick.

-And thus are made the best tacos al pastor in the world.
+And thus are made the street tacos Mexico City most adores: the best tacos al pastor in the world.

 Tlacoyos: Popular Breakfast in Mexico City